influxdata/docs-v2/CONTRIBUTING.md

 ### Expandable accordion content blocks
 Use the `{{% expand "Item label" %}}` shortcode to create expandable, accordion-style content blocks.
-Each expandable block needs a label that users can click to expand or collpase the content block.
+Each expandable block needs a label that users can click to expand or collapse the content block.
 Pass the label as a string to the shortcode.

 ```md